EdDev/eddev.github.io/_posts/2020-05-03-static-ipv6-playground.md

 ## IPv6 with global scope connectivity
-The previous IPv6 link-local addresses may be used to check L3 connectivity betweem two directly connected peers (i.e. interfaces connected to the same physical LAN).
+The previous IPv6 link-local addresses may be used to check L3 connectivity between two directly connected peers (i.e. interfaces connected to the same physical LAN).
 Routers are required not to forward link-local addresses.

 Therefore, in order to enable IPv6 connectivity beyond the physical LAN,